Shelter & Facility Rental FAQs

 Dogs are allowed at the facilities as long as they are in compliance with the current dog regulations.
 The Stone and Wood Shelters require dogs to be on leash at all times.
 The Green Mountain Lodge, Halfway House, Sunrise Amphitheater, and Bluebell Shelter allow dogs as long as they are on leash or if guardians are participants of the Voice and Sight Control Program.

 If there are no reservations before the scheduled event, permit holders may use the facility on a first-come, first-served basis to decorate.
 The hour between time blocks is meant for the coming and going of parties.
 Be aware that there may be overlap between parties.
-Under no circumstances are signs, balloons or any other items to be nailed, pinned, stapled, or otherwise attached to any tree, park sign, facility and/or along the roadways.
-No rice, confetti, birdseed or straw shall be used at events.
+Under no circumstances are signs, balloons or any other items to be nailed, pinned, stapled, or otherwise attached to any tree, park sign, facility and/or placed along the roadways.
+No flower petals, rice, confetti, birdseed, straw, glitter, or other unsecured materials shall be used at events.
 Doing so is considered littering.
 Glass and open flames are prohibited, including unity candles.
+Tents, shade tents, nets, barrels, freestanding arches, and structures of any kind are prohibited.
+Arches used in religious ceremonies will need to be held by participants.
+Consider Leave No Trace Principles and Low Impact Conduct Guidelines as your plan your event.

 Advance Facility Rentals